Routes

 hikes

-• The most popular hiking route is Rinconada Canyon Trail – Petroglyph National Monument, a 2.2 miles (3.5 km) trail that takes 55 minutes to complete.
-This route offers a walk through an area with thousands of prehistoric art images carved onto rocks.
+• The most popular hiking route is Eye of the Sandias Loop, a 4.2 miles (6.8 km) trail that takes 3 hours 3 minutes to complete.
+This difficult route offers views of the Sandia Mountains.

-• Hiking around Albuquerque is defined by the Sandia Mountains, the Rio Grande valley, and the volcanic formations of the West Mesa.
-The trail network includes options for all ability levels, from easy family-friendly hikes to challenging mountain routes.
+• Hiking around Albuquerque is defined by high-desert landscapes, the mountainous terrain of the Sandias, and the lush Rio Grande Bosque.
+The network offers options for various ability levels, from easy walks to challenging mountain ascents.

 hikers